 Welcome Message

-We are delighted to welcome global researchers, clinicians, academicians, and mental health professionals to the 20th International Conference on Mental Health & Psychiatry, scheduled for September 14–15, 2026, in Barcelona, Spain.
-Guided by the theme “Uniting Global Minds to Strengthen Mental Health Systems,” this conference emphasizes the importance of collaborative innovation in addressing complex psychiatric challenges.
+We are delighted to welcome global researchers, clinicians, academicians, and mental health professionals to the “20th International Conference on Mental Health & Psychiatry” scheduled for September 14-15, 2026, in Barcelona, Spain.
+Centered on the theme “Uniting Global Minds to Strengthen Mental Health Systems” this conference highlights the importance of collaboration in advancing psychiatric care and mental well-being.

-Through keynote lectures, panel discussions, and interactive workshops, participants will engage with cutting-edge developments shaping the future of psychiatry.
-Special focus will be given to interdisciplinary approaches, integrating biological, psychological, and social dimensions, including factors such as metabolic dysregulation that intersect with mental health.
+Attendees will benefit from keynote presentations, expert panel discussions, and interactive workshops, participants will engage with the latest developments shaping the future of psychiatry.
+Emphasis will be placed on interdisciplinary approaches that integrate biological, psychological, and social perspectives in mental health care.

 We look forward to welcoming you to Barcelona for a dynamic and enriching scientific exchange that fosters innovation, collaboration, and progress in global mental health systems.